muter-mutation-testing/muter/README.md

 ```
 Now you can run Muter from Xcode.

-*P.S: To pass arguments on launch, you can use Xcode's Scheme Editor and add them.*
+*Note: To pass arguments on launch, you can use Xcode's Scheme Editor and add them.*

 ## Setup
 ### Muter's Configuration